addyxx-h4ck1/Safaricom-Daraja-SDK/README.md

 // Change these values with your actual details...This is just for demo const options = {
   BusinessShortCode: '174379',
+passKey: 'Pass key can be found in the your safaricom developer dashboard'
   TransactionType: 'CustomerPayBillOnline',
   Amount: '1',
   PartyA: 'number sending money',
   PartyB: '174379',
   PhoneNumber: 'The Mobile Number to receive the STK Pin Prompt',
   CallBackURL:
-    'It is the endpoint to which the results will be sent by M-Pesa API.',
+    'It is the endpoint to which the results will be sent by M-Pesa API Party A completes or cancel the transaction',
   AccountReference: 'Test',
   TransactionDesc: 'Test',
 }